IRS Forms

 Signature rules and timing

-• Sign and date the form.
+• Sign and date the form with an original, wet-ink signature, the IRS does not accept scanned, faxed, or electronic signatures on this form.
 The IRS must receive the consent within 120 days of the signature date.
 If it arrives later, it will be rejected and you must redo the consent.

 • Use clear handwriting and print the signer’s name and title if signing in a fiduciary capacity so the IRS can confirm authority.